jufgutierrezgo/python-vlc-rm/README.rst

 Simulate the indoor VLC system
 ------------------------------

-The simulation of the indoor CSK-based VLC is carried out by the 'RecursiveModel' module, which is defined as following.
+The simulation of the indoor CSK-based VLC is carried out by the 'RecursiveModel' module, which is defined as follows.

 .. code-block:: python